-This 11 day tour starts and ends in Tel Aviv, Israel.
-It visits Israel, the Occupied Palestinian Territories and Jordan has its primary focus on visiting religious and historical sites.
+This 11 day tour, starts and ends in Tel Aviv, Israel, and also visits Jordan.
+This tour visits Israel, the Occupied Palestinian Territories and Jordan has its primary focus on visiting religious and historical sites.
 Whilst it visits Tiberias, Jerusalem, Bethlehem and Nazareth there is also time to explore Tel Aviv and its beaches, float in the Dead Sea and visit Sea of Galilee and Masada.
 In Jordan it visits Roman Ruins in Jerash, Petra, Biblical Mount Nebo and Madaba.

 Welcome to Israel!
 Upon arrival our staff will meet you at the airport and transfer you to your hotel for the start of your trip.
 They'll help you settle in and introduce you to the local area.